Skip to main content

 How Do Different Federal Laws Interact in This Context?

-The ADA, for example, generally prohibits employers from making disability-related inquiries or requiring medical examinations, but it includes an exception for programs.
+The ADA, for example, generally prohibits employers from making disability-related inquiries or requiring medical examinations, but it includes an exception for voluntary employee health programs.
 The question of what constitutes a “voluntary” program has been a major point of contention, with the EEOC taking the position that a high incentive can render a program involuntary.

 The following table provides a more detailed look at the legal frameworks governing wellness programs: